muneebafzal/ML-Flight-Delay-Prediction/README.md

-# ML-Flight-Delay-Prediction
+# Flight Delay Prediction

-Prediction of flight delays in the United States using the dataset provided by the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/glossary.asp).
-Different ML techniques such as NN, Regression, Ridge/Lasso Regression were implemented before choosing the best model.
+Flight delays in the United States were predicted using the dataset provided by the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/glossary.asp).
+Different ML techniques such as NNs and Ridge/Lasso Regression were implemented before choosing the best model.

-Contains two code files, one for NN, and one Regression

-1. In the beginning, we peform data pre-processing and do feature, selection, encoding in pandas.
+- In the beginning, we peform data pre-processing and feature selection in Pandas

-2. Then, we convert the data to numpy array. (x_train) and (y_train).
-We can input them in our algorithms (NN) and Regression).

-3. Note that for NN, we use Pytorch library.
-So we convert numpy array in tenors when we are doing NN.
+- Next, we input the processed data into our models - Regression and Neural Networks (NN)

-4. Then, different regression types and techniques were tried in the end.
+- For regression, different techniques (Ridge/Lasso) were employed

+- Requirements: Pytorch, numpy, pandas, scikit-learn